 - It provides for a 5 year limitations period on debts founded on a written instrument and for a 4 year period on debts founded otherwise.

 - Regarding civil final judgments in Florida, most remedies available to a judgment creditor are actionable within 20 years.
 Yes, you read that correctly.
 20 years from the date of entry of the judgment.
-(Visit my Judgment Defense practice page for more information on Florida civil judgments as the topic can become somewhat complicated depending on the circumstances)
+(Visit my Judgment Defense practice page for more information on Florida civil judgments as the topic can become somewhat complicated depending on the circumstances) MANY consumers incorrectly try to claim a statute of limitations defense to judgment proceedings, believing that after 5 years they are "safe."

 For the majority of cases, it is simply a matter of determining the date of the last activity on the account (payment, charge, or credit) and then calculating forward for the applicable time period.